Our vision is to be a University of influence in the Asia-Pacific region

 Griffith English Language Enhancement Strategy

-GELES is a sustained, institution, evidence-based approach to English language development, designed for undergraduate and postgraduate international and domestic students with English as an Additional Language (EAL) background, and compromises six programs systematically organised across the student lifecycle to maximise their chances of academic success.
+GELES is a sustained, institution, evidence-based approach to English language development, designed for undergraduate and postgraduate international and domestic students with English as an Additional Language (EAL) background, and compromises five programs systematically organised across the student lifecycle to maximise their chances of academic success.

 Staff resources